KarolisRam/procgenAISC/README.md

+# Environment code for the paper Colour versus Shape Goal Misgeneralization in Reinforcement Learning: A Case Study

+This code was forked from [this repo](https://github.com/JacobPfau/procgenAISC) and built on.
+For full details of changes and how to run it see [the parent repo](https://github.com/KarolisRam/colour-shape-goal-misgeneralization).

+For installation of dependencies check the original readme below:

-# Goal Misgeneralization in Procgen
+## Goal Misgeneralization in Procgen

 This is a fork of the [procgen benchmark](https://github.com/openai/procgen) that implements modifications for the paper Goal Misgeneralization in Deep Reinforcement Learning.